uob-coms20007/uob-coms20007.github.io/computability/universal.md

 This theorem of Stephen Kleene states that it is possible to write an interpreter.
-Curiously, it was proven long before any actual computers existed.
+Curiously, it was proven long before any actual computers existed!

-The proof of the theorem is by constructing the interpreter itself as a While program.
-We will not do so, because the exact construction awfully tedious: it involves unpairing a number of inputs, and pattern-matching on the next instruction (if the program is of the form $S_1; S_2$, then do the first instruction of $S_1$, and so on).
-Using the very limited expressive features of While - where everything has to be encoded as a natural number - means that it would be a challenge to fully write out such an interpreter.
-However, it should not be very hard for you to see how to write such an interpreter in Haskell!
-Hence, we are willing to accept Kleene's theorem at face value, without extensive proof.
+The proof of the theorem proceeds by actually constructing the interpreter itself as a While program.
+We will not do so, because it is awfully tedious: it involves unpairing a number of inputs, and pattern-matching on the next instruction (if the program is of the form $S_1; S_2$, then do the first instruction of $S_1$, and so on).
+As While only supports natural numbers, all this needs to be done numerically, by computing the reflections these functions!
+Evidently, that is a formidable task.
+However, it should not be very hard for you to see how to write such an interpreter in Haskell, using the powerful features of algebraic data types and pattern-matching.
+But for the purposes of this unit, e are willing to accept Kleene's theorem at face value, without an explicit construction.